Much of Harvard research scales down for safety

 Decisions like this are happening all across Harvard as scientists have rapidly scaled down the work in their laboratories to only essential functions as part of a massive effort to de-densify the University and lower the risk of infection through social distancing.
 In some cases, they’ve also had to figure out how to keep research subjects alive and sensitive equipment functioning.
 At the same time, other Harvard labs are racing to learn the secrets of coronavirus in the search for a vaccine.

-Labs have been closing in the Faculty of Arts and Science’s Division of Science, the Harvard John E. Paulson School of Engineering and Applied Sciences (SEAS), Harvard Medical School, Harvard T.H.
+Labs have closed in the Faculty of Arts and Science’s Division of Science, the Harvard John E. Paulson School of Engineering and Applied Sciences (SEAS), Harvard Medical School, Harvard T.H.
 Chan School of Public Health, Harvard Dental School, and affiliated hospitals.
-That closure’s affect a wide range of scientific studies, from plants and rocks to Alzheimer’s and cancer.
+The closure’s affect a wide range of scientific studies, from plants and rocks to Alzheimer’s and cancer.

 The ramp-down went into wide effect on March 18.